-Sometimes, you want a brothy, comforting soup.
-Today’s recipe relies on red miso, rice vinegar, sesame oil, ginger, garlic and scallions to create a memorable meal.
+This bok choy and shiitake mushroom soup recipe relies on red miso, rice vinegar, sesame oil, ginger, garlic and scallions to create a brothy, comforting bowl of soup.

-When I was growing up, we never bought vegetable broth or bouillon.
+When I was growing up, we never bought vegetable broth or bouillon cubes.
 We would finish a dish by adding miso at the end of cooking.
 For a time, I stopped using it, but I’ve found myself coming back to it.
-This soup was a good excuse to make it the star.
+This vegan shiitake mushroom soup was a good excuse to make it the star.
 It doesn’t take much to add an umami dimension to your meal’s flavor profile, just a teaspoon or two.

-As a variation, serve this soup over noodles.
+As a variation, serve this soup with ramen noodles.

 1 ½ Tbsp sesame oil

 ¼ cup reduced sodium tamari

 4 cups fresh shiitake mushrooms, sliced

 12 ounce package of extra firm tofu, drained and cubed

 Hot sauce, to taste